Board of Directors

 Kathy is a freelance marketing communications specialist, happily semi-retired, following a career in public relations and marketing.
 She enjoyed the opportunities her freelance career provided, especially with not-for-profit and public sector organizations.
 Most recently she worked with Lakehead University during the opening and development of its new campus in Orillia.

-She has been involved with the Couchiching Conservancy over the years, originally as a corporate member with her freelance business, KH Communications.
+She has been involved with The Couchiching Conservancy over the years, originally as a corporate member with her freelance business, KH Communications.
 She worked with the organization to help develop and produce the organization's first newsletter, as well as promotional materials for special events and public awareness.

 Kathy moved to Orillia with her family, husband Lance and three children, 30 years ago and loves the area, especially the opportunities for outdoor recreation.
-Her favourite pastime is exploring local trails, parks and waterways, preferably by canoe, kayak, rowboat, on skiis or by bicycle.
+Her favourite pastime is exploring local trails, parks and waterways, preferably by canoe, kayak, rowboat, on skis or by bicycle.

 Always interested in promoting the benefits of the Orillia lifestyle, Kathy has volunteered with local festivals, the Orillia Community Development Corporation, the Terry Fox Run, and most recently as a member of the Games Organizing Committee for the 2018 Ontario Winter Games.